 CompuScholar Web Design Course

 Web Design by CompuScholar gives your teen the opportunity to move beyond simply using websites and begin creating them.
-In this full-credit high school course, students learn the foundations of web development through hands-on instruction in HTML, CSS, JavaScript, and jQuery while building professional-quality websites of their own.
+In this full-credit high school course, students learn the foundations of web development through hands-on instruction in HTML, CSS, JavaScript, and jQuery while building webpages of their own.

 Designed for beginners, the course assumes no prior programming or web design experience.
 Through guided lessons and coding projects, your teen will learn how to structure web pages, format content, create navigation menus, incorporate images and media, manage layouts, and develop visually appealing, functional websites.

-Over two semesters, students complete two substantial website projects and additional assignments that allow them to apply their skills in creative and practical ways.
+Throughout the course, students complete website projects and additional assignments that allow them to apply their skills in creative and practical ways.
 By the end of the course, they'll have a portfolio of work that demonstrates both technical ability and design experience.

 Whether your teen is considering future studies in technology, entrepreneurship, graphic design, marketing, or simply wants to understand how the web works, Web Design provides practical, transferable skills that extend far beyond the computer screen.